-Now the couple seems aggressive and combatant.
+Now the couple seems aggressive and combative.
 However, that wasn’t really the idea.
 They are supposed to be a devoted couple, facing the challenges that the world throws at them as a united front.
-What could you do to add a little more empathy.
+What could you do to add a little more empathy?

 “How was your day?” she cajoles.